 The drug Ipratropium Bromide is also known as Ipratropium Inhalation.

-If you suffer from urination or glaucoma, then you should consult the doctor before taking this drug.
+If you suffer from glaucoma, then you should consult the doctor before taking this drug.

 The drug Ipratropium is taken only for the prevention of a bronchospasm, so if you have a bronchospasm, which has already begun, this drug will not help you and it is necessary to take fast-acting medications.

 Never use this drug, if you have an allergy to Atropine, Ipratropium and any drug components.